Cloudneeti/docs_cloudneeti/deployment-guide.md

-## Configure CloudNeeti Application
+## Configure Cloudneeti Application

-1. After you finish these steps, you are ready with CloudNeeti Application, open a browser and go to **:** &lt;DNSname&gt;.&lt;region&gt;.cloudapp.azure.com
+1. After you finish these steps, you are ready with Cloudneeti Application, open a browser and go to **:** &lt;DNSname&gt;.&lt;region&gt;.cloudapp.azure.com